siler-examples/issue-281/README.md

-# issue-281
+# Issue #281

-Trying to reproduce the error from siler/issues/281
+Trying to reproduce the error from [siler/issues/281](https://github.com/leocavalcante/siler/issues/281).